Wittle-South-LLC/redux-immutable-model/docs/BaseRIMService.md

   initialized state for unauthorized users.
 By default provides an empty collection for the data model object.
 * getCurrent() - Returns the instance marked as "current" by the application
-* getCurrentId() - Gets the ID of the instance marked as "current" by the application
+* getDeleting () - Gets the instance in deleting state if any or undefined
-* getEditingId() - Returns the ID of the instance marked as "editing" by the application
+* getEditing() - Returns the ID of the instance marked as "editing" by the application
 * isCreating() - Returns true if there are any *new* instances contained within the service instance
+* isDeleting() - Returns true if there is an object in a deleting state
+* isEditing() - Returns true if there is an object in editing state
 * isFetching(obj) - Returns true if there is a RESTful API call in flight on the object.
+* isSelected(obj) - Returns true if the provided object is in the set of selected objects
 * setCurrent(obj) - Sets the "current" instance to the provided instance
-* setCurrentId(id) - Sets the "current" instance to the instance with the provided ID
+* setDeleting(obj) - Sets the provided object into deleting state
+* setEditing(obj) - Sets the provide object into editing state
-* setEditingId(id) - Sets the "editing" instance to the instance with the provided ID
+* setEditing(obj) - Sets the "editing" instance to the provided instance
+* setSelected(obj) - Adds the ID of the provided object into the set of selected IDs

 Internal Methods
 ----------------